Duke University Job Descriptions

 Research Operations

-Serves as an expert resource and may provide training to research program team members regarding, contracts and agreements, IND and IDE documentation, regulatory and institutional policies and processes, investigational products, study monitoring, audit visits, participant and study level documentation, participant retention, recruitment, screening, SOPs, specimen management, study visits, and team meetings.
+Serves as an expert resource and may provide training to research program team members regarding, contracts and agreements, Investigational New Drug (IND) and Investigational Device Exemption (IDE) documentation, regulatory and institutional policies and processes, investigational products (IP), study monitoring, audit visits, participant and study level documentation, participant retention, recruitment, screening, standard operation procedures (SOPs), specimen handling, study visits, and team meetings.

 For complex scenarios, recognizes when agreements are necessary within the research program.
 Facilitates the process by coordinating with study teams and appropriate Duke offices.

-Assists junior staff to address FDA review or issues.
+Assists junior staff to address Food and Drug Administration (FDA) review or issues.
 Provides oversight and guidance to those preparing documents, annual reports, and amendments required by the FDA.

 May independently navigate conversations with foreign agencies and study teams to develop or obtain the required documentation for compliance with international regulations.
 May assist others with ensuring regulatory compliance with international studies.

-Oversees the management and documentation of investigational products (IP) for research program.
+Oversees the management and documentation of IP for research program.
 Designs, implements, and optimizes methods for handling IP.
 Designs, implements, and optimizes methods for handling IP.

 Develops and oversees the implementation of strategies for meeting recruitment goals for the research program.
 Liaises with other resources at Duke to optimize retention rates.